 Employing effective strategies and technology to block threat actors from exploiting data encryption is more important than ever—and the pressure is mounting.
 For example, Australia just passed the Assistance and Access Bill,8 which can effectively force ISPs, telcos, and other organizations to build encryption back doors for law enforcement use.
 For the enterprise, encryption security is indeed a double-edged sword.

-Will Fisher is a Senior Research Analyst for the NSS Labs Enterprise Architecture Research Group (EARG), whose charter is to help enterprises solve security challenges.
-Will is a research scientist who holds a PhD in Experimental Psychology.
+Will Fisher is a Senior Research Analyst at NSS Labs and holds a PhD in Experimental Psychology.
 He has worked at NSS Labs for the last two and half years performing and analyzing qualitative and quantitative research into enterprise IT security.

 Helme, S. (August 24, 2018).
 Alexa Top 1 Million Analyses – August 2018.
 Retrieved from https://scotthelme.co.uk/alexa-top-1-million-analysis-august-2018/